pavanravva/Enhanced-MMASD/README.md

 | 10   | Maracas Forward Shaking  | 103        |
 | 11   | Maracas Shaking          | 130        |

-**Table 1:** Action Class and their size
+**Table 1:** The different actions performed during therapy sessions along with the number of videos available for each action class.

 # Privacy Features Exraction:
-Before extracting the provacy features, the raw video recording undergo some pre-processing steps, the individual persons are extracted form the video, and then each person privacy features are extracted.
+Before extracting the privacy features, the raw video recording undergo some pre-processing steps, the individual persons are extracted form the video, and then each person privacy features are extracted.
 The detailes steps of features extraction can be illustrated in Figure 1.
 Complete data will be released after paper been accepted, for now we are uploading few samples of privacy features for each modality.

 <div align="center">
   <img src="data_flow_chart_mmasd.jpg" alt="Flowchart of Data Processing (don't forget to change ROMP image)" width="80%">